c3se/alvis-intro/README.md

      * memory per GPU
      * memory per node
 * Pay close attention to the above-mentioned items in your job submission script to pick the right hardware
-     * for instance, phase Ia comes with NVIDIA V100 GPUs, while phase Ib is equipped with T4 GPUs
+     * for instance, phase Ia comes with NVIDIA V100 GPUs, while phase Ib is equipped with T4 and A100

 # Allocating GPUs on Alvis
 * Specify the type, of GPUs you want and the number of them per node, e.g:
     * `#SBATCH --gpus-per-node=V100:2`
     * `#SBATCH --gpus-per-node=T4:3`
     * `#SBATCH --gpus-per-node=A100:1`
-* Limit to nodes with more RAM:
+* If you need more memory, use the limit flag `-C` to pick the nodes with more RAM:
     * `#SBATCH --gpus-per-node=V100:2 -C 2xV100`
     * `#SBATCH --gpus-per-node=T4:1 -C MEM1536`
 * Many more expert options: